 Metronidazole is an antibiotic and antiprotozoal medication used to treat various conditions such as inflammatory bowel disease, nonspecific diarrheal disorders, infections caused by Giardia (a cause of diarrhea), and periodontal disease.
-Metronidazole requires a prescription from your veterinarian, and is sold by the tablet.
+Metronidazole is sold per tablet and requires a prescription from your veterinarian.

 Cats and Dogs

 Metronidazole is especially effective against anaerobic infections - bacteria that can live without oxygen.
 It's able to penetrate bone, making it especially useful in oral/dental infections.
 In addition, it has anti-inflammatory properties in the large intestine and is an effective anti-diarrhea medication for certain diseases.

 Antibiotic medications can cause diarrhea, which may be the sign of a new infection.
 If your pet has diarrhea that is watery or has blood in it, contact your veterinarian.
 Do not use any medication to stop the diarrhea unless instructed by your veterinarian.

 Metronidazole is not FDA-approved for use in veterinary medicine; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
 Please follow your veterinarian's instructions.
 The usual dose of metronidazole in dogs is 5-20 mg/kg of your pet's body weight, by mouth, in divided doses depending on condition of the individual pet being treated.
 The usual dose in cats is 3-20 mg/kg of your pet's body weight, by mouth, in divided doses depending on condition of the individual pet being treated.
 The actual dose and duration of treatment depends on the specific condition being treated.
 Metronidazole should be given to your pet for the entire length of time prescribed by your veterinarian.